jordy33/ELK/README.md

 sudo vim /etc/logstash/conf.d/10-syslog-filter.conf
 ```

-insert the following filter :
+insert the following filter :  This example system logs configuration was taken from official Elastic documentation.
+This filter is used to parse incoming system logs to make them structured and usable by the predefined Kibana dashboards:
 ```
 filter {
   if [fileset][module] == "system" {